w1ldrabb1t/antiscichain/README.md

 ## Contribution Philosophy

-Please challenge ideas that are weak or vague.

 Contributions are welcome if they:
 - Increase **falsifiability**
 - Improve **clarity**
 - Strengthen the system by **testing its limits and finding errors or mistakes**

-If you’re not sure whether your idea “fits,” **open a Draft PR or a Discussion** and we’ll figure it out together.
+If you’re not sure whether your idea “fits”, **open a new Discussion** and we’ll figure it out together.

 ---